 Restored three-sheet poster provided by Hisato M. Thanks, Hisato!

 January 23, 1948: Filming on Easter Parade continued on MGM’s Backlot #2, the “New York Streets” section, specifically the “Brownstone Street.”
 This was the first “Easter Parade” scene in the film, where Judy and Fred Astaire see Ann Miller and Judy makes a sarcastic remark about Ann’s silly hat.
 Time called: 7 a.m.; Judy arrived on set at 9 a.m.; dismissed: 3 p.m.

 January 23, 1951: This photo of Judy and fellow MGM star Gloria DeHaven, was sent out to publications by the Kings Features Syndicate for the “week ending January 26, 1951).
-It’s date stamped January 23, 1951, meaning that the write-up and the photo were written and taken on this same date at Hollywood’s Club Mocambo.
+It has a date stamp of January 23, 1951, meaning that the write-up and the photo were most likely written and taken on this same date at Hollywood’s Club Mocambo.

 Earlier in the day, Judy and Bing Crosby recorded her appearance on “The Bing Crosby Show” for CBS Radio.
 Crosby recorded all of his shows in advance and this was no different.
 It was broadcast on February 7.